kklingenberg/s3-event-bridge/README.md

 - `KEY_PREFIX_VAR` is the name of the environment variable that will be populated for the handler program, containing object key prefix used to select input files to be pulled, to act as inputs.
 Defaults to `KEY_PREFIX`.

+Apart from the configuration variables, the AWS Lambda bootstrap binary needs to receive the handler command expression as its argument (e.g. if the bootstrap binary is place in the current directory, `./lambda-bootstrap ls` would execute `ls` as the handler).

 ### A small note on map-reduce